cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/basics_troubleshooting.rst

 To solve this, simply reduce the number of CPUs and/or the amount of RAM requested to fit within the limits described above.
-If your task does require more than 1993 GB of RAM, then you also need to add the ``--partition=gpuqueue``, so that your task gets scheduled on the GPU/High-MEM node.
+If your task does require more than 1993 GB of RAM, then you need to run your task on the GPU queue as described on the :ref:`p_usage_slurm_gpu` page.

 Additionally, you may receive this message if you request GPUs without specifying the correct queue or if you request too many GPUs: